andydandy74/ClockworkForDynamo/README.md

 #Version history

-At least for a while, I will maintain two versions of this package (one for Dynamo 0.6.3 and one for the current official version of Dynamo 0.7).
+At least for a while, I will maintain two versions of this package (one for Dynamo 0.6.3 and one for the latest stable build of Dynamo 0.7).
 The 0.6.3 branch will, however, only receive bug fixes and I will soon abandon it altogether.
 Current versions are:

 - Clockwork for Dynamo 0.7.x - v0.75.1
 - Clockwork for Dynamo 0.6.3 - v0.63.3